How to Celebrate the Wedding as One Big Happy Family

 Many repeat brides and grooms already have children from their previous relationship, and occasionally first-time newlyweds have them, too.
 As excited as the parent/s may be about the future ahead, it’s important to remember that the wedding itself is a monumental occasion for the soon-to-be step-kids too.
-Including them in the ceremony is a symbol that each partner accepts the other’s children, and understands that they are all uniting to create a new family, says Dr. Jann Blackstone-Ford, co-founder of Bonus Families, a Pleasanton, Calif.-based nonprofit for parents combining families after a divorce or separation.
+Including them in the ceremony is a symbol that each partner accepts the other’s children, and understands that they are all uniting to create a new family, says Dr. Jann Blackstone-Ford, co-founder of Bonus Families, a Pleasanton, California-based nonprofit for parents combining families after a divorce or separation.

 “The ‘bonus family’ is acknowledged as a whole and each family member is seen as an important component to a successful future,” says Blackstone-Ford.